This is a quickly written post listing opportunities for people to apply for funding from funders that are part of the EA community.

 “This program aims to provide support – primarily in the form of funding for graduate study, but also for other types of one-off career capital-building activities – for early-career individuals who want to pursue careers that help improve the long-term future1 and who don’t qualify for our existing program focused on careers related to biosecurity and pandemic preparedness.

-We will review applications and make decisions on a rolling basis, so we encourage early applications.
 Generally speaking, we aim to review proposals within at most 6 weeks of receiving them, although this may not prove possible for all applications.
-Candidates who require more timely decisions can indicate this in their application forms, and we may be able to expedite the decision process in such cases.”
+Candidates who require more timely decisions can indicate this in their application forms, and we may be able to expedite the decision process in such cases."